Installer measuring Wi-Fi throughput in a living room

 Troubleshooting patterns

-• Near‑room strong but mid/far collapse → backhaul hop is wireless; wire it or reduce channel width
+• Near-room strong but mid/far collapse: backhaul hop is wireless; wire it or reduce channel width

-• Spiky results across the home → too‑wide channels or overlapping nodes; tune power and placement
+• Spiky results across the home: too-wide channels or overlapping nodes; tune power and placement

-• Good download but poor upload → interference or contention; move node and retest
+• Good download but poor upload: interference or contention; move node and retest

 Common placement pitfalls and fixes

-• Behind TV cabinets → move up and forward; avoid enclosures
+• Behind TV cabinets: move up and forward; avoid enclosures

-• Too close together → add separation or reduce power to cut overlap
+• Too close together: add separation or reduce power to cut overlap

 Checklist

-• Pick test rooms; mark near/mid/far spots
+• Pick test rooms and mark near/mid/far spots

 • Move node a few feet and retest if mid/far dips